-A question in urban economics that has attracted much attention is the extent to which the size distribution of cities obeys Zipf's Law.1 If this holds perfectly, then when we rank cities and plot the log of the rank against the log of the city population, we get a straight line with a slope of one.
+of 1.
 Equivalently, the largest city is twice as big as the second largest, three times as big as the third largest, and so on (the rank-size rule).
-Researchers such as Gabaix (1999) using MSAs to define cities have found that Zipf's Law holds to a striking degree.
-But what does it mean to say that Zipf's Law holds when the boundaries are made up by bureaucrats and politicians?
+Researchers who have used MSAs to define cities, such as Gabaix (1999), have found that Zipf's law holds to a striking degree.
+But what does it mean to say that Zipf's law holds, when the boundaries are determined by bureaucrats and politicians?

-We are worried about how to interpret Zipf's Law results with this data for three reasons.
-First, MSAs are aggregations of counties and the county is a crude geographic unit for such a building block.
-In some parts of the country, counties cover an extremely large land area and locations get wrapped together as an MSA that clearly do not comprise a coherent metropolitan area.2 We note that even if measurement error is unsystematic it potentially causes problems for a study of the size distribution because the distribution with measurement error is in general different from the one without it.
+We are concerned about how to interpret Zipf's law results with these data for three reasons.
+First, MSAs are aggregations of counties, and the county is a crude geographic unit for such a building block.
+In some parts of the country, counties cover an extremely large land area, and locations get wrapped together as an MSA that clearly does not comprise a coherent metropolitan area.
+We note that even if measurement error is unsystematic, it causes potential problems for a study of the size distribution, because the distribution with measurement error is generally different from the one without it.
 Second, we are particularly concerned about how boundaries are drawn for the largest cities.
-These cities can often be found in densely populated parts of the country where MSAs form continguous blocks, such as the Northeast Corridor extending from Washington D.C. to Boston.
-It is often a tough call determining whether a given area should be classified as one or two MSAs and if the latter, where to delineate the boundary.
-If bureaucrats for whatever reason tend to use broad definitions of MSAs that subsume contiguous areas into single large MSAs, this process may itself contribute to findings of Zipf's Law.
-Third, with MSA data we leave out approximately 20 percent of the population not living in MSAs.
-So we don't see what is going on with small cities, the left tail of the size distribution.
-Eckhout (2004) has recently advocated looking at the left tail by using data on Census places which include very small towns.
-But as argued below, Census places are heavily dependent on arbitrary political decisions of where to draw boundaries.
+These cities can often be found in densely populated parts of the country where MSAs form contiguous blocks, such as the Northeast Corridor extending from Washington, DC, to Boston.
+It is often a tough call determining whether a given area should be classified as one or two MSAs, and if the latter, where to delineate the boundary.
+If bureaucrats tend to use broad definitions of MSAs that subsume contiguous areas into single large MSAs, this process may itself contribute to the findings of Zipf's law.
+Third, with MSA data, we leave out approximately 20 percent of the population not living in MSAs.
+So, we do not see what is going on with small cities, the left tail of the size distribution.
+Eeckhout (2004) has recently advocated looking at the left tail by using data on census places that include very small towns.
+But as argued next, census places are heavily dependent on arbitrary political decisions of where to draw boundaries.